 5 Things About Writing That You Might Never Think Of

-I’m Mitch Mitchell and I approve this ad. 🙂
+I’m Mitch Mitchell and I approved this ad. ๐Ÿ™‚

-Then I wrote poetry for years, back to journaling when I started college, and moved into music and lyric composition.
-I started trying to write my first book when I was 22, eventually finished my first book when I was 42, and on and on and on.
+Later on, I wrote poetry for years, went back to journaling when I started college, and moved into music and lyric composition.
+I started trying to write my first book when I was 22, eventually finished my first book when I was 42 (different book than the one I’d been working on 20 years earlier), and on and on and on.

-I have written all sorts of things over my life, and in the last bunch of years I’ve written things for other people.
-I can honestly say that I’ve got more than 3,000 articles all over the internet, many in my name, many in other people’s names.
+I’ve written all sorts of things over my life, and in the last bunch of years I’ve written things for other people here and there.
+I can honestly say that I’ve got more than 6,000 articles all over the internet, many in my name, many in other people’s names.

 This one is a combination of educational and opinion; it’s intention is to make you think differently about the art of writing, if you will.
 Not necessarily structure; just things that you may or may not have ever really thought much about.
-And I’m talking only 5 things; otherwise, we could be here until Monday.
+And I’m talking only 5 things; otherwise, we could be here until a month from now. ๐Ÿ™‚

 It’s possible that I might include something I’ve mentioned before, but I’m sure I’ll be addressing it in a different way.
 Are you ready for the journey?
 If so, let’s begin.